yoeunes/valet-linux/index.md

 ### Uninstalling
 After uninstalling valet some people are experiencing some problems.
 Here is a series of commands that you could use to fix your problem (For Ubuntu users) Thanks to @dakira for this guide.
-- rm /opt/valet
+- `rm /opt/valet`
-- remove valet-specific settings in /etc/NetworkManager/{conf.d,dnsmasq.d}
+- check the folders /etc/NetworkManager/{conf.d,dnsmasq.d} for valet-specific settings and remove them
-- remove /etc/dnsmasq.d/{valet,options}
+- remove the files /etc/dnsmasq.d/{valet,options}
-- Make sure resolved is running, if not, enable and start it systemctl status systemd-resolved.
+- Make sure systemd-resolved is running, if not, enable and start it (`systemctl status systemd-resolved`).
 - remove the dnsmasq package (leaving dnsmasq-base!)
-- rm /etc/resolv.conf && ln -s /run/systemd/resolve/resolv.conf /etc/resolv.conf
+- make sure /etc/resolv.conf is a symlink to /run/systemd/resolve/resolv.conf
-- restart NetworkManager systemctl restart NetworkManager.service
+- restart NetworkManager `systemctl restart NetworkManager`

 ## <a name="serving-sites">Serving Sites</a>